 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Subscribe to Housecall

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-A heart attack occurs when one or more of the arteries supplying your heart with oxygen-rich blood (coronary arteries) become blocked.
-Over time, a coronary artery can become narrowed from the buildup of various substances, including cholesterol and other substances.
-This buildup — collectively known as plaques — in arteries throughout the body is called atherosclerosis.
-When your coronary arteries have narrowed due to atherosclerosis, the condition is known as coronary artery disease.
-Coronary artery disease is the underlying cause of most heart attacks.
+A heart attack occurs when one or more of your coronary arteries become blocked.
+Over time, a coronary artery can narrow from the buildup of various substances, including cholesterol (atherosclerosis).
+This condition, known as coronary artery disease, causes most heart attacks.

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.

 Mayo Clinic is a not-for-profit organization.
 Proceeds from website advertising help support our mission.
 Mayo Clinic does not endorse non-Mayo products and services.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.

 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "EmbodyHealth," "Enhance your life," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.